This article was written by Lisa Miller.

 Mistake #5: Not bringing in outside expert resources to help

-With the unrelenting pressure on margins, most hospitals don’t have sufficient bandwith or resources to commit to analyzing the complex detail in your purchased services invoices.
+With the unrelenting pressure on margins, most hospitals don’t have sufficient bandwidth or resources to commit to analyzing the complex detail in your purchased services invoices.
 Bringing in outside expertise to help frees up those vital resources to enable you to focus on patient care.

 My advice is to be careful of who you choose to work with.
 The solution to identifying the cost savings in your purchased services spend isn’t as straightforward as introducing technology into the process.